 Ron Geesin interview

 Ron Geesin is a composer, performer, sound architect, interactive designer, broadcaster, writer and lecturer.
-In the following interview we will dig deep into his work, including making of Pink Floyd’s Atom Heart Mother and about his latest album titled RonCycle2, which is a very interesting project.
-Geesin recently released a book The Flaming Cow and there is also a brand new documentary about his life.
-Enjoy.
+In the following interview we will discuss making of Pink Floyd’s Atom Heart Mother, his latest album RonCycle2, recently released book The Flaming Cow and new documentary.

 To begin with, when and where were you born and was music a big part of life in Geesin household?